cburnicki/tsoa-base-stack/README.md

 some weird and buggy results even in simple usecases with mongodb.

-Ultimately, imho, there isn't really an advantage of using something like `mongoose` in a typescript application.
+Ultimately, imho, there isn't really an advantage of using something like `mongoose` in a typescript/mongoDB application.
 Since mongoDB is a document data store, there isn't actually a lot to map: You throw in json and json comes back out.
 The native mongoDB driver can be used with promises and together with typescript's generic typing, it works perfectly fine for most situations.